vyomio/CraigslistScan/README.md

 # CraigslistScan
 python program that pulls things from craigslist and outputs it in different formats

-Ok so idk what is going on really lmao

 The motive behind this project was to find the cheapest car of some sort of kind Im looking at.
 I am a car enthusiast and wanted to create some program that would scrape all the craigslist sites and output those listings somwhere.